garvit3835/product-docs-feature/how-to-guides/databases/xata.md

 ```
 {% endcode %}

-2. Choose `Use an existing API key` option while authenticating and then hit **Enter/Return** without entering the API Key when prompted.
+2. Choose `Use an existing API key` option while authenticating a,nd then hit **Enter/Return** witshowng the API Key when prompted.
 3. Use the following command for access the database through Xata shell:

 {% code %}